rajesh-ranjan-git/MongoDBInDepth/README.md

 # Why MongoDB?

-It was designed for flexibility, scalability and performance in handling unstructured and semi structured data.
+It was designed for flexibility, scalability and performance in handling unstructured and semi-structured data.
 It scales documents horizontally.

 # About MongoDB